 We’ll lunch at the oldest noodle house in Japan, which is over 400 years old.

-PM This afternoon we’ll learn about the Tea ceremony which is a lot more involved and fascinating that you might ever have imagined.
+This afternoon we’ll learn about the Japanese Tea ceremony which is a lot more involved and fascinating that you might ever have imagined.

 Tonight we’ll have a Whiskey tasting, Japanese whiskey is so good even a non-whiskey drink will enjoy it.
 The tasting will be followed by Okonomiyaki at one of the hot spots known for this Japanese comfort food.
 Note: Okonomiyaki is a cabbage pancake which sounds unusual but its magnificent!